 Make them egg free.
-I found that flax eggs worked great in these healthy morning glory muffins.
+I found that flax eggs worked great in these Healthy Morning Glory Muffins.
 To make a “flax egg”, I use the ratio of 1 tablespoon ground flax meal + 2.5 tablespoons water = 1 egg.
 So, for this recipe, I use 3 tablespoons of ground flax meal + 7.5 tablespoons water to replace the eggs.
-Be sure to let the flax/water mixture sit for about 5 minutes to allow it toe “gel” before adding it to the batter.
+Be sure to let the flax/water mixture sit for about 5 minutes to allow it to “gel” before adding it to the batter.

 Other veggie-loaded muffin recipes you are going to adore

 - Cinnamon Zucchini Banana Muffins

 Did you try these morning glory muffins and now you’re hungry for more?